jerseycheese/BootHillGM/Docs/TechnicalSpecification.md

 3. API routes handle server-side logic, including AI interactions
 4. Server responds with updated data
 5. Client-side components re-render based on new data
+6. Campaign state is saved after significant game events
+7. Journal entries are added based on important story developments
+8. AI responses are generated with context from the journal

 ## 5. AI Integration
 - [x] Implement interface for AI model interaction with uncensored responses
 - [x] Design prompts for character creation, dialogue, and unrestricted player actions
 - [x] Implement error handling for common failure scenarios
 - [x] Maintain minimal context for the current game session
+- [ ] Integrate journal context into AI prompts for story continuity

 ## 6. State Management
 - [ ] Utilize React Context for global game state
 - [ ] Implement reducers for state updates
 - [ ] Store game state in localStorage for persistence
+- [ ] Create a CampaignStateManager for handling save/load operations
+- [ ] Implement a Journal system as part of the campaign state

 ## 7. UI/UX Design
 - [ ] Develop responsive layouts using CSS Modules